Skip Navigation

 2. Give a demonstration or talk at a 4-H club meeting (not project meeting).

-4. Participate in two (2) countywide or regional events (other than the fair).
+4. Participate in two (2) county-wide or regional events (other than the fair).
 Participation means actually taking part, exhibiting, presenting, or doing something positive in the event, not merely attending.

-1-4 above).
+5. Choose and complete two (2) activity/events from the list of activity/event options.
+(May not be the same events/activities as 1-4 above).
 Must be different from those used in the prior year for any level.

 Sapphire Achievement

-* All items must be completed during the current 4-H year.
-Members must have been enrolled in 4-H at least two (2) years and should complete the following minimum Sapphirerequirements.
+Members must have been enrolled in 4-H at least two (2) years and should complete the following minimum requirements:

 1. Attend 50% or more of your 4-H club meetings.